mik-jozef/chalk/notes.md

   same behaviour, they must specify the exact same function.
-  - statement order in the source must not dictate statement order in some abstract representation of the function - must be a relative concept, just like position in physics (because of threads)
+  - statement order in the source must not dictate statement order in some abstract representation of the function - must be a relative concept, just like position in physics (because of threads), ie. it must not be part of semantics unless one statement depends on the other
-  - comptime arithmetic must evaluate whenever possible compiler must comptime execute pure functions with all arguments known at comptime variables that are written to, but never read should be marked as unused an expression that has no observable effects should produce a warning
+  - comptime arithmetic must evaluate whenever possible compiler must comptime execute pure functions with all arguments known at comptime variables that are written to, but never read should be marked as unused ffastmath should be default behaviour unless overriden by a compiler flag, or a module- or function-wide \[\[strictMath]] directive an expression that has no observable effects should produce a warning
   ```
   Null main() {